marcomilon/docker/README.md

-# Simple out of the box Docker Lamp Stack
+# Simple out of the box Docker environment

 You need to download and install Docker
 See [Docker](https://www.docker.com/)